funcool/rumext/doc/user-guide.md

   [:button {:on-click on-click} name])
 ```

-The prop names obey the same rules as the destructuring so you should
+The prop names obey the same rules as the destructuring so you should use the
-use the same names in destructuring.
-Sometimes a simple existence
+same names in destructuring.

-check is not enough; for those cases, you can pass a map where keys
+Sometimes a simple existence check is not enough; for those cases, you can give
-are props and values are predicates:
+`mf/expect` a map where keys are props and values are predicates:

 ```clojure
 (mf/defc button*